Jump to this Section

 As weight further increases, other parts of the body gain fat, including the face, neck, back, arms, and thighs.
 When weight is lost, the last areas to lose fat are the chest, the abdomen and the love handles – decidedly unfair!
 Fortunately, liposuction can target specific parts of the body and is often used to improve these same areas.

-Dr. Jacobs will choose from a variety of surgical techniques to correct any remaining gynecomastia and improve the appearance of your chest area.
-In cases where the breast tissue was not sufficiently reduced during the first surgery, he may remove the excess tissue through surgical excision or liposuction of the chest area.
+As a first step in a torso “makeover,” Dr. Jacobs will plan to use one or more surgical techniques to correct any remaining gynecomastia and improve the appearance of your chest area.
+In cases where the breast tissue was not sufficiently reduced during a first surgery, he may remove the excess tissue through surgical excision or liposuction of the chest area.

 Dr. Jacobs’ Torsoplasty Procedure and Technique